U.S. flag

 Penetrance

-Penetrance approaches 100%; however, there is wide inter- and intrafamilial phenotypic variation.
-Males and females are equally represented in the case literature.
+Penetrance approaches 100%; however, there is wide inter- and intrafamilial phenotypic variation [Kong et al 2019].
+Males and females are equally represented in published reports.
 Normal stature has been reported, but radiographic features are usually still present.
-Age-dependent phenotypic manifestations are suggested by apparent reduction in hand and spine features with age [Savarirayan et al 2000, Elliott et al 2005].
+Age-dependent phenotypic manifestations are suggested by apparent reduction in hand and spine features [Savarirayan et al 2000, Elliott et al 2005] and resolution of enlarged capital femoral epiphyses with age [Tüysüz et al 2023].

 Nomenclature